mathieucaroff/cellex/DOCUMENTATION.md

 - `(0001)` is the border that is alive only every four generations
 - `(000[01])` is the border that has a 50% chance of being alive every 4 generations.

-## Display Controller

-All the controls in this pane influence the values used for displaying the computation, but none influence the way it is computed.

-The display controller has 7 number inputs and a few more buttons.
-These are:

-- Zoom
-- Width, Height
-- Generation, Spatial Position
-- Speed
-- "Show all panning buttons" checkbox

 ### Zoom

 The zoom field controls how big cells are in the zoomed up view.
 The size of a single square cell will be `S x S` S is the zoom value.

-Constraints:

-The zoom must be a value between 2 and 64 included.
+Note the `x2` and `/2` buttons will refuse to go past 0.25 or past 64.

-### Canvas width and height and Zoom canvas width and height
+### Canvas width and height

-The width and the height field allow reading and setting the size of each of the two canvas, in pixel.
-There also are resize handles in the bottom right corner of each canvas.
+The width and the height field allow reading and setting the size the canvas, in pixel.
+There is a resize handle in the bottom right corner of the canvas.

 ### Generation and spatial position